 Those of us who came of age in the early 1970s are very familiar with the

-Dolby B noise reduction system since it was the key differentiator
+Dolby B noise reduction system since it was the

-technology appeared in 1968.
+products containing the technology appeared in 1968.
 I am fairly certain that neither

 I nor any of my friends who insisted on tape decks with the Dolby logo on them had

 things on top of a carburetor and feedback was the annoying squeal that happened

 when a microphone got too close to a speaker.
 Knowledge of electronic circuits would

 begin a few years later.
 This article which appeared in a 1972 issue of Popular

 Electronics magazine does a nice job of introducing the theory (in layman's terms)

 behind Dolby noise reduction.
 There were no digital circuits, nor computers fast

-enough in 1968 to do the job, so everything was implemented
+enough in 1968 to do the job, so everything was implemented in analog circuitry.

-Several Companies are Solving the Tape-Noise Problem with Special Circuits in Their Recorders.
+Circuits in Their Recorders.
 Here's How One of the Most Successful System Works.

 by Mannie Horowitz